 Players start with a small civilization and use city improvements, terrain, and units to spread it into the dominant empire.
 It starts from prehistory up to the near future as each player upgrades their civilization.

-Changes In Civilization 6
+Changes in Civilization 6

 Many Civilization 6 reviews have said this version of the game is one of the best to date.
 The massive changes made between Civilization 5 and 6 are distinct, with the biggest one being the “unstacking” of cities.
 They now build districts that give unique bonuses according to how they are next to each other.
 They also change the way Wonders work—for example, The Pyramids of Giza Wonder can now only be built on a desert tile, so placing a city is more important than ever.